simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 *	Mail: mastodonautopost@l1am0.eu
 *	XMPP: l1am0@trashserver.net

 Do you want to help translating this plugin in your language?
-Just contact me!
-Trust me, it's super easy.
-You do not have to be a programer.
+[Visit the translation page](https://translate.wordpress.org/projects/wp-plugins/autopost-to-mastodon)

 == Frequently Asked Questions ==